skip to content

 Depending on where a company is in its lifecycle, different governance priorities will dictate where to focus limited resources:

 • Emerging company seeking angel investment—Angel investors primarily look to invest in founders and, more importantly, their vision.
-As a result, angel investors are unlikely to have high expectations for a business’s financial documentation and forecasting, and policies at the early stages of the cycle.
-However, beginning to develop accurate financial data and implementing robust policies, processes, and controls at this stage will help attract later-stage investment.
+As a result, angel investors are unlikely to have high expectations for a business’s financial documentation, forecasting, and policies at the early stages of the cycle.
+However, developing accurate financial data and implementing robust policies, processes, and controls at this stage will help attract later-stage investment.

 • Growth company seeking private equity (PE) investment or an initial public offering (IPO)—At the growth stage, companies will often consider two paths: finding a PE investor or going public.